 The Association for the Advancement of Sustainability in Higher Education creates a rating to monitor the progress of sustainability performance.
-The U of A currently has a silver rating for our continued efforts at increasing recycling, educating students, and decreasing our carbon footprint.
+The U of A currently has a gold rating for our continued efforts at increasing recycling, educating students, and decreasing our carbon footprint.
 For more information visit our AASHE webpage.

 Bee Campus USA

 Bee Campus USA is designed to marshal the strengths of educational campuses for the benefit of pollinators.
 The Bee Campus USA designation recognizes educational campuses that commit to a set of practices which support pollinators.
 Awarded in early 2017, The University of Arkansas was the 19th University in the nation, as well as the first University in Arkansas and 2nd in the SEC to receive such a distinction.

 The League of American Bicyclists award a Silver Bicycle Friendly University when the University has implemented projects, policies, and programs that exhibit a strong commitment to cycling.
 Bicycle Friendly University Applications are scored across five categories by a review team that includes League staff, local cyclists and outside experts.
 The U of A was awarded this honor in 2016, and plans to continue expanding efforts to get more students, faculty and staff to choose bikes over cars for their daily commute.
 To learn more about cycling at the University of Arkansas, visit bike.uark.edu

 Leadership in Energy and Environmental Design is a nationally accepted certification for high performance green buildings.
 Since 2007, every major construction or renovation project at the U of A has met LEED Silver requirements.
 Future construction projects will continue to meet LEED Silver or above standards, as the U of A strives to maximize efficiency.